-Horse racing betting is all about the experience and this year thousands of fans will be back at Cheltenham after missing out last year due to Covid-19.
-And that means they can impact on the first race on Tuesday by ringing out the iconic Cheltenham roar.
+Horse racing betting is all about the experience and this year thousands of fans will once again pack the stands at Cheltenham.
+Two years ago racegoers missed out due to Covid-19.
+And they more than made up for it in 2022 by ringing out the iconic Cheltenham roar.

 What is the Cheltenham roar?